-SGR provided medical services in support of the staff of the Hellenic Centre for Disease Control and Prevention (KEELPNO – who provide medical screening for newly arrived refugees).
+SGR provided medical services in support of the staff of the Hellenic Centre for Disease Control and Prevention (KEELPNO – that provides medical screening for newly arrived refugees).

 SAMS provided curative primary health care in the three islands of Chios, Leros, and Kos.
 Through our network of dedicated volunteer doctors and nurses from around the world, we treated approximately 150 patients on each island a week.